globocom/secDevLabs/README.md

 ## How do I start?

 After forking this repository, you will find multiple intended vulnerable apps based on real-life scenarios in various languages such as Golang, Python and PHP.
-A good start would be installing the ones you are most familiar with. 💡
+A good start would be installing the ones you are most familiar with.
+You can find instructions to do this on each of the apps. 💡

 Each of them has an `Attack Narrative` section that describes how an attacker would exploit the corresponding vulnerability.
 Before reading any code, it may be a good idea following these steps so you can better understand the attack itself. 💉